| |

 Nation's sound could have been rather novel.
 Now the feel of After The

-Battle should be quite familiar to almost anyone, complete with the
+Battle should be quite familiar to almost everyone, complete with the

 general satanic theme.
 However, the result seems to lack some of the appeal